-You can deploy an additional regional Equinix Metal based cluster to create managed clusters of several provider types or with different configurations.
+You can deploy an additional regional Equinix Metal based cluster with public networking to create managed clusters of several provider types or with different configurations.

 To deploy an Equinix Metal based regional cluster: